bhstoller/AgeTransform-VAE/README.md

 ### Dataset Imbalance
 <p align="justify">
-The Morph-II dataset had a notable racial imbalance, with fewer samples for minority individuals,  skewing the model’s learning.
+The Morph-2 dataset had a notable racial imbalance, with fewer samples for minority individuals, skewing the model’s learning.
 To mitigate this, we employed data augmentation techniques and weighted loss functions to ensure fairer representation across all races.
 </p>

 ### Disentanglement Complexity